 Hiring Our Heroes

-In March of 2011, the U.S. Chamber of Commerce launched Hiring Our Heroes, a nationwide initiative to help veterans and military spouses find meaningful employment.
-Working with a network of 1600 state and local chambers and other strategic partners from the public, private, and non-profit sectors, the goal was to create a movement across America in hundreds of local communities where veterans and military families return every day.
+Hiring Our Heroes, a program of the U.S. Chamber of Commerce Foundation, was launched in March 2011 as a nationwide initiative to help veterans, transitioning servicemembers, and military spouses find meaningful employment.
+Working with the U.S. Chamber of Commerce’s vast network of state and local chambers and other strategic partners from the public, private, and non-profit sectors, the goal is to create a movement across America in hundreds of communities where veterans and military families return every day.
 For more info visit http://www.uschamber.com/hiringourheroes.

 The DoD Transition Assistance Program (TAP) was designed by the Department of Defense to smooth the transition of military personnel (and family members) leaving active duty.
 TAP is a partnership among DoD, DOL, and VA.
 Returning to civilian life is an exciting time, but is also a complex undertaking.
 The servicemember has many steps to take, and many questions to get answered.
 The Transition Assistance Program is there to help.
 Visit http://www.turbotap.org.